jfrog/artifactory-user-plugins/backup/backupFolders/README.md

 Scheduled Job
 -------------

 This plugin by default is set to be fired up each day at 1:00 AM (`0 0 1 1/1 * ? *`).
 You can modify this within the plugin.
-The job execution point uses the `folders.properties` file to retrieve the destination folder and the path:
+The job execution point uses the `backupFolders.properties` file to retrieve the destination folder and the path:

 1. Destination folder.
 For example: For windows use two back slashes: `"destinationFolder":"c:\\Work\\Test"`
 2. Path to back up.
 For example: `"pathToFolder":"{repository_name}/{path}/{to}/{backup}"`